DryBonesComeAlive/JavaScript-Coding/README.md

 # JavaScript Coding

-A collection of JavaScript solutions to Coding.JS (from CodingBat) problems.
+A collection of JavaScript solutions to Coding.JS (from CodingBat) problems!